Wunderfitz/harbour-piepmatz/README.md

 ## Credits
 This project uses
 - OAuth for Qt, by Akos Polster.
 Available on [GitHub.com](https://github.com/pipacs/o2) - Thanks for making it available under the conditions of the BSD-2-Clause license!
 Details about the license of OAuth for Qt in [its license file](src/o2/LICENSE).
+- twitter-text, copyright 2014 Twitter, Inc. and other contributors.
+Available on [GitHub.com](https://github.com/twitter/twitter-text) - Thanks for making it available under the conditions of the Apache License, Version 2.0!
+Details about the license of twitter-text in [its license file](qml/js/LICENSE-twitter-text).